 In general, the state emphasizes a local approach to wetland protection and regulation.
 The state Growth Management Act (GMA) authorizes and requires cities and counties to regulate wetlands within their jurisdictions.
 This is typically accomplished by adopting a Critical Areas Ordinance (CAO).
 We play an advisory role by providing comments during CAO updates and offering technical assistance.

-- Critical Areas Ordinance guidance - Our CAO guidance describes the important topics to be addressed in the wetlands section.
-It includes recommendations for wetland protection based on best available science:
+- Wetland Guidance for Critical Areas Ordinance (CAO) Updates: Western and Eastern Washington — Our CAO guidance describes the important topics to be addressed in the wetlands section.
+It includes recommendations for wetland protection based on best available science.

 - Department of Commerce's Growth Management Services — This service assists and guides local governments, state agencies, and others to manage growth and development in a manner that is consistent with the GMA.